AccelByte/accelbyte-typescript-sdk/README.md

-# Odin Web SDK
+# AccelByte Web SDK

-Accelbyte Web SDK is a JavaScript library enabling building web application consuming AccelByte API services.
-The library is platform-agnostic and can be consumed in a browser or in server environment.
+AccelByte Web SDK is a JavaScript library enabling building web application using AccelByte API services.
+The library is platform-agnostic and can be consumed in a browser or in a server environment.

-Accelbyte SDK is build with TypeScript and integrates runtime type-checking validations.
+AccelByte SDK is build with TypeScript and integrates runtime type-checking validations.

-Below is the list of Accelbyte service APIs the library supports:
+Below is the list of AccelByte service APIs the library supports:

 1. **IAM** - https://docs.accelbyte.io/guides/access/iam-client.html
 2. **Platform**